Last updated 12/03/2021

 The FCA will be working with insurers to ensure that they now move quickly to pay claims that the judgment says should be paid, making interim payments wherever possible.
 Insurers should also communicate directly with policyholders who have made claims affected by the judgment to explain the next steps.

-In the meantime, if you are an affected policyholder, we will liaise with your insurer to answer any questions you may have.
+We will continue to liaise with your insurer to answer any additional questions you may have.